Is this just an ordinary sermon about humility or is there much more to it?

 The Pharisee walks straight over, pulls up a chair to God's table, and whips out a pack of cards.
 He fans them, bridges them, does a couple of one-handed cuts and an accordion shuffle, slides the pack over to God, and says, "Cut.
 I'm in the middle of a winning streak."
 And God looks at him with a sad smile, gently pushes the deck away, and says, "Maybe you're not.
 Maybe it just ran out."

 So the Pharisee picks up the deck again and starts the game himself.
 "Acey-Ducey, okay?"
 And he deals God a two of fasting, a queen of tithing, and a king of no adultery.
 And God says, "Look, I told you.
 Maybe this is not your game.
 I don't want to take your money."
 "Oh, come on," says the Pharisee.
 "How about seven-card stud, tens wild?
 I've been real lucky with tens wild lately."
 And God looks a little annoyed and says, "Look, I meant it.
 Don't play me.
 The odds here are always on my side.
 Besides, you haven't even got a full deck.
 You'd be smarter to be like the guy over there who came in with you.
 He lost his cards before he got here.
-Why don't you just have a drink of water on the house and go home?"
+Why don't you just have a drink on the house and go home?"

 Do you see now what Jesus is saying in this parable?
 He is saying that as far as the Pharisee's ability to win a game of justification with God is concerned, he is no better off than the publican.
-As a matter of fact, the Pharisee is worse off; because while they're both losers, the publican at least has the sense to recognize the fact and trust God's offer of redemption and eventually, perfection
+As a matter of fact, the Pharisee is worse off; because while they're both losers, the publican at least has the sense to recognize the fact and trust God's offer of redemption and eventually, perfection.

 The point of the parable is that they are both dead in their sins, and their only hope is someone who can raise the dead.
 "Ah but," you say, "is there no distinction to be made?
 Isn't the Pharisee somehow less further along in death than the publican?
 Isn't there some sense in which we can give him credit for the real goodness he has, for living his religion?"

 To which I answer, you are making the same miscalculation as the Pharisee.
 Spiritual death is death.
 Given enough room to maneuver, it eventually produces forever spiritual death.
 In the case of the publican, for example, his life so far has been quite long enough to force upon him the recognition that, as far as his being able to deal with God is concerned, he is finished.
-The Pharisee, on the other hand, looking at his clutch of good deeds (his cards), has figured that they are more than enough to keep him in the game for the rest of his life
+The Pharisee, on the other hand, looking at his clutch of good deeds (his cards), has figured that they are more than enough to keep him in the game for the rest of his life.

 But there is his error.
 For the rest of his life here, maybe.
 But what about for the length and breadth of eternity?